SadLinusGuy0/revanced-extended-magisk-module/README.md

  * Run the [workflow](../../actions/workflows/build.yml)
  * Grab your modules from [releases](../../releases)

-**If you include microg patches in [build.conf](./build.conf), you get non-root APKs instead of Magisk modules.
+**If you include microG patches in [build.conf](./build.conf), you get non-root APKs instead of Magisk modules.
 Apps except Youtube and Music will always be built as APKs regardless.
-To be able to use non-root variants of YT and Music you will need to install [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases).**
+To be able to use non-root variants of YT and YT Music you will need to install [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases) or [Vanced Extended MicroG](https://github.com/inotia00/VancedMicroG/releases).**

 ### **Note that the [CI workflow](../../actions/workflows/ci.yml) is scheduled to build the modules and APKs everyday if there is a change.
 You may want to disable it.**